dankniight/carbon-instensity-etl-pipeline/README.md

-# Carbon Intensity ETL Pipeline
+# How Renewable Is My Energy?
+ETL Pipeline

 A Python-based ETL pipeline that fetches real-time carbon intensity data from the National Grid ESO API and stores it in a Supabase database, with a Streamlit dashboard for visualization.